Come and Sing / Play Workshop

 Director Richard Roddis is well known throughout the East Midlands for his work with choirs.
 His conducting experience stretches back more than a quarter of a century and, as a professional singer and a member of several top choirs, he brings a wealth of experience and enthusiasm to choral conducting.
 He was appointed Director of the Sinfonia Chorale in June 1991.

-Instrumental specialist Nicolette Moonen is a renowned Baroque violinist.
-She has performed with most of the country’s leading period instrument ensembles and has been increasingly in demand as a leader and teacher.
+Also in attendance was Instrumental specialist Nicolette Moonen, the renowned Baroque violinist who has performed with most of the country’s leading period instrument ensembles and has been increasingly in demand as a leader and teacher.
 She teaches at the Royal Academy of Music in London and is the Artistic Director of The Bach Players.

 St. Michael and All Angels Parish Church, Church Street, Bramcote, Nottingham, NG9 3HD.